Canon 30D vs Sony A99

 Travel and landscape photographers will find it useful that the A99 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 30D and the A99 have been discontinued, but can regularly be found used on eBay.
-The 30D was replaced by the Canon 40D, while the A99 was followed by the Sony A99 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Both the 30D and the A99 have been discontinued, but can regularly be found used on ebay.
+The 30D was replaced by the Canon 40D, while the A99 was followed by the Sony A99.
+Further information on the features and operation of the 30D and A99 can be found, respectively, in the Canon 30D Manual (free pdf) or the online Sony A99 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 30D and the Sony A99?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.